jesusmmp/exams2sakai/README.md

 # Intro

-Automatic Generation of Exams in R for Sakai used by universities.
-Question templates in the form of the [`R/exams`](http://www.r-exams.org/) package are transformed into Sakai XML format.
+Automatic Generation of Exams in R for 'Sakai' used by universities.
+Question templates in the form of the ['`exams`'](http://www.r-exams.org/) package are transformed into Sakai XML format.

 Dependencies: